⚠️ Warning: Not all Real Estate Crowdfunding platforms in Europe are good for investors.

-Over the past 7 years I have invested in several real estate websites in the last 6 years, so I am building a lot of experience.
-I am also in connection with many excellent European real estate investors.
+Over the past 7 years I have invested through several real estate websites, so I have accumulated a lot of experience.
+I am also in contact with many excellent European real estate investors.
 That is why I can compile a list of the most convenient websites in Europe to invest in crowdlending and real estate crowdfunding.

 Many platforms have good performance but some may lack properties to invest and this may cause frustration in leggier investors.
 Some others may lack protections like a first rank mortgage to guarantee the loans.